shomalikhashayar/quasar-todo-app/quasar-todo-app-project/README.md

 # Quasar App (quasar-todo-app-project)

-A Quasar Todo App by Khashayar Shomali
+A Quasar Todo App by made by Khashayar Shomali

 ## Install the dependencies
 ```bash